Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 This sample supports **employee onboarding** and **guest onboarding**.

-**Employee onboarding** is the process of pre-registering a new hire and then having the new hire person getting access to the account via remote onboarding.
+[Employee Onboarding scenario](EmployeeOnboarding.md) is the process of pre-registering a new hire and then having the new hire person getting access to the account via remote onboarding.
 The new hire can then onboard and setup their account using TrueIdentity (fictious Identity Verification Provider) and use [Temporary Access Pass](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-temporary-access-pass) to gain access to their new account.

-**Guest onboarding** is the process of setting up a B2B Guest Account by presenting a VerifiedEmployee Verified ID credential from a trusted B2B partner.
+[Guest Onboarding scenario](GuestOnboarding.md) is the process of setting up a B2B Guest Account by presenting a VerifiedEmployee Verified ID credential from a trusted B2B partner.
 The user doing the guest onboarding needs to have acquired their VerifiedEmployee credential from [MyAccount](https://myaccount.microsoft.com) using their corporate credentials.
 How to enable Verified ID to be available in MyAccount is documented [here](https://learn.microsoft.com/en-us/entra/verified-id/verifiable-credentials-configure-tenant-quick#myaccount-available-now-to-simplify-issuance-of-workplace-credentials).